icalderazzo/newsportal/README.md

 **NewestStoriesBackgroundService**: This service utilizes the `IServiceProvider` to create a new scope and retrieve an instance of the StoriesService.
 It then calls the `GetNewestStories` method from the StoriesServic to the cache is loaded during the application startup.
 To ensure that the service performs its work only once, it includes a flag that indicates whether the task has been completed or not.
 This allows the service to avoid redundant processing if it has already fulfilled its purpose.

 **UpdateStoriesBackgroundService**: Similar to the previous service, it utilizes the `IServiceProvider` and creates a new scope to obtain an instance of the StoriesService.
 In this case, the service invokes a method from the base class, ItemService, called `UpdateItems`.
 Inside this method, the service makes a request to the Hacker News API endpoint **/v0/updates** to retrieve the latest updates.
 Then, it then interacts with the ItemsCacheService to remove outdated instances of stories and create new ones based on the updated data.

+## Run the application locally

+## Development time